shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ###Wedding Day – May 10th 2015 (Sunday):
 The wedding is in the nearby city of Brampton (in the Greater Toronto Area).
-Transport will be provided from Toronto to Brampton on Sunday morning.
+Transport will be provided from Downtown Toronto to the Gurdwara in Brampton on Sunday morning.

-Canadian weddings have a different order to the day:
+Canadian weddings have a different order to UK weddings.
+Here is an outline to the day:

 * Sunday AM – Gurdwara ceremony in the morning (same time as UK weddings)
 * Sunday AM – After the ceremony there is Langar